singhjyotiraditya/SkyDine/README.md

 Skydine is a React application for ordering food and drinks on a plane.
 The app allows users to view a list of meals, filter meals by tags, select meals for different people, and see the total price of selected meals and drinks.

+**_NOTE:_** It will take a few minutes to load on the first rendering as it is using the free plan of Render.
+Please wait for a few minutes while opening the website for the first time.

 ## [Frontend Deployment Link](https://skydine-one.vercel.app)
 ## [Backend Deployment Link](https://skydine-api.onrender.com)
 ## [API Documentation](https://skydine-api.onrender.com/api-docs/)